Zorlin/veda/PLAN.md

-APPROVED:
-### Council Round 11 (2025-04-13 10:20:11)
+### Council Round 12 (2025-04-13 10:42:48)
-*   **Summary of Last Round:** We're shifting our focus from building Aiderbot’s core functionality to rigorously testing its resilience and reliability.
-We're confident the foundational pieces are solid, and Aiderbot is now capable of learning and adapting from testing.
-The current priority is to proactively identify and resolve any potential weaknesses before users experience them, ensuring a consistently smooth and dependable experience.
-We've started stress testing and are actively searching for edge cases.
+*   **Summary of Last Round:** The team successfully transitioned from building Aiderbot's core features to focusing on making it robust and reliable.
+We're ensuring it can handle unexpected situations and recover gracefully when things go wrong.
+Aiderbot’s ability to learn from testing is proving valuable.
+Our focus now is on proactively identifying and addressing any potential weaknesses before users experience them, reinforcing the foundation of a consistently positive experience.

-Please review this plan and either:
-1. Approve it as is (respond with "APPROVED: " followed by the original plan)
-2. Suggest improvements (respond with "IMPROVED: " followed by your improved version)

-Your improved version should:
-- Maintain the same format but enhance the content
-- Use plain language that a human would write
-- Focus on high-level strategic direction rather than technical details
-- Be concise but comprehensive
-- Avoid AI-like language patterns and technical jargon
-- Ensure continuity with previous council rounds in PLAN.md

-Remember that:
-- The open source council must review and update PLAN.md at the end of each round to reflect the current actionable plan, strategies, and next steps.
-- Only update goal.prompt if a significant change in overall direction is required (which is rare).
+*   **Blockers/Issues:** Currently, there are no significant blockers.
+We're monitoring the ongoing stress testing to identify any unforeseen edge cases.
+A potential area for improvement is documentation of failure scenarios for quicker troubleshooting.
+*   **Next Steps/Tasks:**
+    *   [ ] **Intensify Stress Testing:** Continue rigorous testing with a focus on edge cases and unusual data inputs, specifically targeting areas identified in the last round’s review.
+    *   [ ] **Refine Failure Recovery:** Improve Aiderbot's messaging and handling when errors or interruptions occur – making sure users are informed and can easily get back on track.
+    *   [ ] **Document Failure Scenarios:** Create a clear guide outlining common failure points and recommended recovery steps for the development team.
+This will significantly speed up future troubleshooting and improvements.
+    *   [ ] **User Experience Review:** Conduct a review of the user experience during error recovery, ensuring it’s intuitive and reassuring.
-- All planning and actions must always respect the high-level goals and constraints in README.md.
+*   **Reference:** This plan must always respect the high-level goals and constraints in README.md.
-- All tests must pass to continue and commit to a direction.
-After a few tries, the council can revert to a working commit.

-Remember that PLAN.md is meant to contain plain language, high-level direction that guides the project.
 ---

 ### Council Round 12 (2025-04-13 10:42:48)